TheCoopNetwork/GMD-blockchain/README.md

 The generated genesisAccounts.json file should be placed in the conf/data directory for the new blockchain package, replacing the existing empty file.
+Changes in genesisAccounts.json are applied only when blockchain is started from scratch, i.e. previous database is missing.

 There are multiple other customizations that should be made for the newly created Nxt clone, such as changing the default peer ports in